-The fall sports season at local Johnson County high schools is near, and it's time to think about keeping your young athlete healthy and hydrated in the late summer heat and beyond.
-While coaches are educated in helping your kids stay healthy, they aren't following behind them adding up their fluid intake and clocking the number of hours they sleep.
+The fall sports season at local Johnson County high schools is under way, and it's still hot out there.
+While coaches are educated in helping your kids stay healthy, it's a good idea to talk to your young athlete about fluid intake and clocking the number of hours they sleep.

 Here are some helpful tips to keeping your student athletes in top shape so they can perform their best!

 Hydrate Before, During, and After

 Staying hydrated is important for everyone, not just athletes.
 Most kids know they should be drinking water, but did you know you should be drinking extra water before practice or the big game?
 Your body loses fluid when you sweat, and you may be sweating some of your fluid intake before you even hit the field.

 Staying hydrated helps keep your body at the correct temperature, and it helps reduce muscle cramps.
 Click here for more information on how staying hydrated helps your heart.

 There aren't rules that state exactly how much water each person needs to consume, because each person is different.
 There are many factors to consider such as body weight, the heat and humidity, and the amount a person sweats.
 Below are some tips to encourage drinking enough water throughout the day.

 - Drink at the hall fountain each time they pass through

 - Have a big cup of water at lunch

 - Drink more water on the way to practice